-When you install Windows 10 or Windows 8/7 on a clean formatted disk, it first creates a partition on the disk at the beginning of the hard disk.
+When you install Windows 10 or Windows 8/7 on a cleanly formatted disk, it first creates a partition on the disk at the beginning of the hard disk.
 This partition is called the System Reserved Partition.
-Thereafter it use the balance unallocated disk space to create you system drive and install the operating system.
+After that, it uses the balance unallocated disk space to create your system drive and install the operating system.

 When you open the Computer folder, you will not see the System Reserved Partition as it is not assigned a disk letter.
 You will only see the System Drive or the C Drive.
 To see the System Reserved Partition, you will have to open Disk Management.

 In Windows 10/8.1, open the WinX Manu and click on Disk Management.
 Once the data is populated, you will be able to see the System Reserved Partition.
 You can also access it via Computer Management.